lab-antwerp-1/group1-HackYourFuture/README.md

 - `npm run lint:ls`: Checks to make sure all folder and file names match the repository conventions.
 - `npm run lint:md`: Will lint all of the Markdown files in this repository.
-- `npm run lint:css`: Will lint all of the CSS files in this repository.
+- `npm run validate:html -- ./path/to/file.html`npm run lint:css`: Will lint all
-- `npm run validate:html -- ./path/to/file.html`: Validates all HTML files in
+  of the CSS files in this repository.
-  the path provided.
+- `: Validates all HTML files in the path provided.
 - `npm run spell-check`: Goes through all the files in this repository looking for words it doesn't recognize.
 Just because it says something is a mistake doesn't mean it is!
 It doesn't know every word in the world.
 You can add new